kicker10BOG/Smart-Clock/README.md

 The idea behind this is you can have a central location to manage clocks in your house, or anywhere in the world if you want.
 The clocks use webports via soketi to automatically update everywhere when an event happens.

+The current state is what I originally set out to do, so it is the 1.0 version.
+Of course, ideas to improve it upon have popped up, so I plan to keep working on it.

 Currently, a browser needs to be open at the the time an alarm should trigger for it to actually trigger.
 I may look into having the server trigger it in a future update.
 This would also make it possible to have it call some other api so it could trigger some other event, maybe something in your smart home.